MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-lateral-movement.md

    dir \\adminpc\c$
    ```

-3. We successfully accessed AdminPC!
+3. We successfully accessed AdminPC.
 Let's see what tickets we have.
 In the same cmd prompt, run the following command:

    ``` cmd
    klist